 Upon further inspection I could see the rubber collapsed to the point where both the engine and transmission mounts made direct contact with the sheet metal.
 In the next section we'll talk about why you might consider replacing all three rubber mounts at the same time.

-There’s no question that the front engine mount located on the passenger side of the engine compartment is the one causing the most vibration.
 It’s also one of the easier motor mounts to replace.
 They locate the transmission mount underneath of the air box and the battery tray so you can't even see it.

-There’s an additional transmission mount, called a dog bone style dampener, underneath the automobile.
 For this reason many people just go ahead and replace the one they can see when they pop the hood.
-When you replace the one front engine mount you’ll notice a decrease in the Ford Focus engine vibration problem.
+When you replace the one front engine mount you’ll notice a decrease in the vibration problem.

-However, if the other two mounts remain worn out in the same way as the engine mount the longevity of your work becomes greatly reduced.
 In other words, replacing all three at the same time can stop, repeat failure of the front motor mount.
 Fortunately, many driveway warriors posted videos on exactly how to replace the Focus engine and transmission mounts.

-Before we talk about which parts are right for your Ford, let me make an important statement about all of the parts.
 Since we’re talking about an automobile that could be anywhere from the 1998 model year all the way through 2007, let’s talk about how these parts are different throughout the years.

 We certainly had different part numbers for the first generation cars as compared to the second generation ones launched in late 2004.

 In addition, some of the high performance models like the ST and the RS use turbocharged engines that also carry different part numbers than their regular single cam four-cylinder engine counterparts.
-In other words, make sure that you are getting the right replacement parts, whether you choose aftermarket or factory.

 I always give my customers the choice on which route they should take.
 The Ford parts are much more expensive, but have a better reputation.
 However, I want to dive into this a little bit more in the next section.